Home Overview Spelling Grammar Usage Translate

 Ex: A script۔t ceremony will lack spontaneity.

-Ex: Clean۔ly dress۔t children usual۔ly make a good impression.
+Clean۔ly dress۔t childs usual۔ly make a good impression.

-Adverbs are used to enhance (add description to) passive-adnouns, whose root-words are verbs.
+Adverbs are used to enhance passive-adnouns, whose root-words are verbs.

-Ex: newl۔y fix۔t car, clean۔ly shave۔t man, thick۔ly populate۔t city, high۔ly experience۔t teach۔or
+Ex: newl۔y fix۔t car, clean۔ly shave۔t man, thick۔ly populate۔t city.

-For further discussion of passive-mode, click on "Active & passive modes" at the top of this page.
+For further discussion of passive mode, click on "Active & passive modes" above.

 Form: root-word + hyphnette + suffix